cwang427/AccuTouch/README.md

 The "Test Type" setting determines whether or not the user is testing for accuracy or precision.
 Accuracy tests will move the target to a random location on the screen after each touch, while precision tests keep the target in the center of the screen.
 Data collection is the same, but the Test Type is indicated in Results.

-Once data has been collected, it can be transferred to a computer for further processing and statistical analysis (.csv export feature pending).
+Once data has been collected, it can be exported as a .csv file and emailed for further processing and statistical analysis using tools like Microsoft Excel.

 ## Why is this Important?